 Keywords tell a lot about a user’s intent, so separate your pages accordingly to give each customer the information they are looking for.
-For example, someone searching for “Joe’s Pizza menu” has a very different intent than someone searching “Joe’s Pizza jobs,” and should be guided to a separate page.
+For example, someone searching for “Joe’s Pizza menu” has a very different intent than someone searching for “Joe’s Pizza jobs,” so these users should be guided to separate pages.

-Targeting separate keywords on separate pages lets you direct customers to a page that best answers their questions.8 Each page can have a clearer focus, which will benefit your customers and your SEO.
+Targeting separate keywords on separate pages lets you direct customers to a page that best answers their questions.5 Each page can have a clearer focus, which will benefit your customers and your SEO.

 Your keyword strategy should target both brand and non-brand terms.
-For “Snapshot Photography” in Brooklyn, New York, the brand keywords would be the business name, Snapshot Photography, and geo-specific phrases such as Snapshot Photography Brooklyn NY.
-The non-brand terms would likely include professional photographer, Brooklyn professional photographer, wedding photographer, certified professional photographer, passport photographer, and much more.
-If you’re unsure of what keywords to target, read Search Engine Land’s guide to effective keyword targeting.9
+For “Snapshot Photography” in Brooklyn, New York, the brand keywords would be the business name, snapshot photography, and geo-specific phrases such as snapshot photography Brooklyn NY.
+The non-brand terms would likely include professional photographer, Brooklyn professional photographer, wedding photographer, certified professional photographer, passport photographer, and much more, often covering the scope of your services.
+If you’re unsure of what to use for your business, you can read up on keyword targeting.

 Create consistent citations